LongerVisionRobot/STM32F767ZI-Full-Stack/Part1_Introduction/01_Getting_Started_with_STM32/04_lvr_mini_drone.md

 # 1.4 LVR Mini Drone

-Students who take our Arduino course on-site will be given a **FREE** full set of race car chassis model.
-Students are also welcome to puchase the kits from our website at [http://www.longervisionrobot.com/en-us/products/race-car-chassis](http://www.longervisionrobot.com/en-us/products/race-car-chassis).
-A full set of race car chassis model from [Longer Vision Robot](http://www.longervisionrobot.com) contains:
+Students who take our mini drone course on-site will be given a **FREE** full set of drone with remote controller.
+Students are also welcome to puchase the kits from our website at [http://www.longervisionrobot.com/en-us/products/drone](http://www.longervisionrobot.com/en-us/products/drone).
+A full set of drone with remote controller from [Longer Vision Robot](http://www.longervisionrobot.com) contains:

 Item | No. of Pieces | Model | Features
 --------- | ------- | -------- | -------------